Times have changed.

 Or, you can use the “2/3 rule,” which means that the actor is in the right or left third of the frame.
 In the photo below, you can see that Zoe Kravitz is framed towards screen right.
 She is in 2/3 of the frame.
 But her eyes are in the direction of screen left, looking towards a person off-camera that we can’t see.
 There is a natural balance to that frame.
 If you don’t understand this technique, please just use center framing.

-Work with this to start!
+Work with these concepts to start!

 A slate is an introduction to the Creative Team.
 Say your name very clearly so that your name is understood clearly.
 Give a glimpse of personality too!